Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

  * 2 EC2: An Amazon EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.

- * EC2 client : connection to the dashboard for the
+ * EC2 VPN client: A VPN client is a software based technology that establishes a secure connection between the user and a VPN server.

- * 2 DynamoDB Table
+ * 2 DynamoDB:

- * Elastic Loadbalancer
+ * Elastic Loadbalancer:

- * CloudWatch Alarm
+ * CloudWatch:

  * QuickSight Dashboard